vldr/Vault/README.md

 I'm (vldr) planning on developing it until I feel that it is finished.
 I initially planned this to be a simple hobby project so keep that in mind...

 ### Demo

-Here is a demo gif showing how the system looks and feels...
+Here's a little GIF showing how some things look and feel:

 <img src=https://i.imgur.com/8d5ecGa.gif />

 ### Contribute